haskell/containers/docs/set.rst

 ------------------------

-When using ``Set`` or ``IntSet`` in a Haskell source file you should always use a ``qualified`` import because they export names that clash with the standard Prelude (you can import the type constructor on its own though!):
+When using ``Set`` or ``IntSet`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude (you can import the type constructor on its own though!):

 ::